clazarski/ST558_project/README.md

 ## `temp_info`

-The `temp_info` function gathers the current temperature, feels like temperature, min temperature for the day, max temperature for the data, air pressure and humidity.
+The `temp_info` function gathers the current temperature, feels like temperature, min temperature, max temperature, air pressure and humidity.
 The temperature values are all converted to Fahrenheit degrees.
 The results are returned as a tibble.

 ``` r
 # Function to gather temperature data from a city